lgbt-foundation/whitepaper/whitepaper.md

 `INFOGRAPHIC SHOWING THE ECONOMIC POWER OF THE community IN COMPARISON TO OTHER COUNTRIES`

 In societies where equality has progressed, such as the U.S., the disposable income and earning power of the LGBT community continues to grow.
 A [2014 study by the University of Washington’s Marieka Klawitter](http://onlinelibrary.wiley.com/doi/10.1111/irel.12075/abstract) found that lesbians earn a premium of 9% more than heterosexual women.
-A recent study by Vanderbilt University economists Christopher Carpenter and Samuel Eppink discovered that gay men who were employed full-time made on average 10% more than their straight male counterparts.
+A [recent study by Vanderbilt University economists Christopher Carpenter and Samuel Eppink](https://onlinelibrary.wiley.com/doi/full/10.1002/soej.12233) discovered that gay men who were employed full-time made on average 10% more than their straight male counterparts.
 There is data that proves tolerance and equality can generate economic growth, and that there is more economic potential that’s still untapped because of oppression and discrimination.

 Many businesses are missing out on opportunities by not understanding and taking into account this spending power and properly addressing the needs and concerns of the community.
 More and more industries are only just starting to understand that the community can make up a significant portion of their revenue.
 As Joint United Nations Programme on HIV and AIDS researcher Erik Lamontagne summed up succinctly, “In simple terms, the more homophobic you are, the more and more it will cost your economy.“<sup>int-14</sup>

 To many, the “Pink Dollar” often looks like any other dollar to them, which is a mistake.
 Due to a lack of data, marketers routinely underestimate the strong loyalty of members of the community and how much it drives purchasing decisions.
 While numerous studies have demonstrated that LGBT consumers show loyalty to specific brands that recognize and appeal to them directly, economic activity has only been identifiable in specific sectors of the economy, such as fashion, entertainment, technology, travel, healthcare or financial services.
 In truth, a much greater pink economy exists and its scale and potential are yet to be fully revealed.
+Harnessing that power in full can help address issues of inequality and discrimination that still plague LGBTs around the world.

 > **It is therefore our mission to utilize blockchain technology in order to illustrate the power of the Pink Economy on a global scale and, by doing so, help the LGBT community tap into that power in order to advance its progressive goals.**

 #### Inequality And The Status Of The Global LGBT Community

-Nevertheless, marginalized subgroups within the LGBT community are still struggling with a unilateral lack of acceptance, directly translating to poor economic status and social inequalities, excluding them from resources and help.
+Unfortunately, marginalized subgroups within the LGBT community are still struggling with a unilateral lack of acceptance, directly translating to poor economic status and social inequality, which exclude them from resources and help.
 Transgender members of the community face the highest amounts of discrimination, with black transgender and gender non-conforming people facing the most severe degree of discrimination and bigotry of all in the U.S. and arguably elsewhere.

 > **The growing acceptance of the LGBT community has not yet reached the most marginalized within the community**

 The growing acceptance of the LGBT community has not reached the most marginalized within the community and those living in the most oppressive areas of the world.
-While 26 countries now recognize marriage equality, in 72 countries (37% of United Nation member states) it is an outright crime to be gay or partake in same-sex sexual activities.
-In ten countries, the death penalty is an official legal punishment for being gay or partaking in same-sex activities.
+While 26 countries now recognize marriage equality, in 72 countries (37% of United Nation member states) it is [an outright crime to be gay or partake in same-sex sexual activities](https://www.theguardian.com/world/2017/jul/27/gay-relationships-still-criminalised-countries-report).
+In ten countries, the [death penalty is an official legal punishment for being gay](https://www.washingtonpost.com/news/worldviews/wp/2016/06/13/here-are-the-10-countries-where-homosexuality-may-be-punished-by-death-2/?utm_term=.30d517b3ff0e) or partaking in same-sex activities.
 In major geographic regions of the world, there is still rampant legal discrimination against and violence toward those in the LGBT community, most notably the Middle East, Africa, and parts of Asia and Eurasia.

 Of United Nations member states, 99 have signed either the UN General Assembly declaration of LGBT rights or the 2011 resolution on LGBT rights by the Human Rights Council.
-However, 54 members supported a counter-declaration opposing LGBT rights in 2008 and another 44 members have remained stubbornly neutral and silent on the issue of LGBT rights.
-What’s more, this reluctance to take a clear stand makes it all too easy for these countries to regress in LGBT rights if and when those rights become convenient lightning rod issues for whatever politician or party is in charge (for example, the recent developments in both Russia and Nigeria).
+However, 54 members supported a counter-declaration opposing LGBT rights in 2008 and another four dozen members have remained stubbornly neutral and silent on the issue of LGBT rights<sup>int-15</sup>.
+What’s more, this reluctance to take a clear stand makes it all too easy for these countries to regress in LGBT rights if and when those rights become convenient lightning rod issues for whatever politician or party is in charge (for example, recent developments in both Russia and Nigeria).

 ` INSERT TWO GRAPHICS - ONE WORLDMAP LIKE ON WIKIPEDIA AND ONE WITH THE SIZE OF PEOPLE IN SAFE, UNDEFINED AND DANGEROUS ZONES `

 ## THE LGBT TOKEN

-The LGBT Foundation believes that introducing the LGBT Token cryptocurrency and the protection of blockchain technology can help solve the following issues:
+In January 2018, the LGBT Foundation was launched with the goal of achieving equal rights and acceptance for all members of the global LGBT community with the help of blockchain technology.
+One of the key ingredients to the success of the LGBT Token will be the accumulated experience of the launch partners, its team members, and the wide range of advisers and service providers recruited by the LGBT Foundation, which will issue the Token.
+The LGBT Foundation will administer the supply and ensure a healthy economic model for the users and partners while also providing the necessary infrastructure to operate a decentralized and autonomous network.

+It has planned the upcoming launch of LGBT Token for three key purposes:

  * Enable members to verify and protect their LGBT identities
  * Demonstrate and utilize the economic might of the LGBT community